Discovery+ is a subscription streaming service that features content from popular networks such as HGTV, TLC, A&E and Food Network.

 While you can’t stream live channels on this service, the library of on-demand content is more than 55,000 hours deep.
-That includes series from HGTV, History Channel, A&E, TLC, Food Network and more.
+That includes more than 70,000 episodes of series from HGTV, History Channel, A&E, TLC, Food Network and more.

 And with personalities like Chip and Joanna Gaines, the Property Brothers and Guy Fieri on board to star in new shows for the streaming service, discovery+ already has an impressive library of original content.